Yasinhirsi/mindful-motion/DEPLOYMENT_GUIDE.md

 curl -I http://your-domain:3000
 ```

-## 📝 Notes
+## 📝 Security Notes

-- The Docker image is built with placeholder environment variables
+- ✅ The Docker image is built WITHOUT any credentials
-- Real environment variables are injected at runtime
+- ✅ Environment variables are injected at runtime only
-- This makes the image portable across different environments
+- ✅ This makes the image portable and secure across different environments
+- ✅ You can safely share the Docker image without exposing your Supabase credentials
-- Always use environment variables for sensitive data, never hardcode
+- ✅ Each deployment can use different Supabase projects by changing environment variables